zchee/golang-wiki/IDEsAndTextEditorPlugins.md

   * **[GNU Nano](http://golang.cat-v.org/text-editors/nano/)**: a simple .nanorc for GNU Nano ("pico").
   * **[Zeus](http://www.zeusedit.com/go.html)**: Commercial IDE for Go (Windows or Linux with Wine).
   * **[Wide](https://github.com/b3log/wide)**: A <b>W</b>eb-based <b>IDE</b> for Teams using Go programming language/Golang.
+  * **[joe](http://joe-editor.sourceforge.net/)**: JOE is a full featured terminal-based screen editor which is distributed under the GNU General Public License (GPL).
+Supports Go syntax highlighting out of the box.

 Other environments such as Xcode and Kate also had minor support checked in to the Go tree up until Go 1.3.
 If you want these, search the standard repository's history.
 Here is a link: https://code.google.com/p/go/source/browse/misc/?name=release-branch.go1.3